User Guide

 broken_safe

-state is considered a stopped state as, althought the service was unable to start up successfully, it was able to free up all the resources during the shutdown/abort step (hence thesafe
+state is considered an inactive state as, although the service was unable to start up successfully, it was able to free up all the resources during the shutdown/abort step (hence thesafe

 state). ↩